C: Cooper - Corne

 We thank Heritage member Tessa Milenkovic for sending us these photos, treasured by her grandmother who was a friend of the wrestler in the 1960s.

-Gordon Corbett (The Exorcist, The Executioner, Dr Death)
+Gordon Corbett (Also known as The Exorcist, The Executioner, Dr Death)

 Not the most well remembered, but certainly one of the most prolific wrestlers and an influential promoter of the 1960s and 1970s Gordon Corbett was a man of many guises.
 Like many others his first interest was boxing until he chose to take the opportunities presented by the rapidly growing popularity of professional wrestling in the early 1960s.
 We came across Gordon in the mid 1960s as a popular blue eyed Midlands area champion when good would overcome evil as Gordon battled the likes of Klondyke Bill and The Monster, or tag partnering Count Bartelli against undesirable pairings .
 When the fans weren't cheering him they could more often be heard jeering and booing Gordon on the nights he was wearing a mask and assuming a multitude of evil identities.
 Doctor Death, The Executioner and, most memorably The Exorcist.
 As The Exorcist Corbett was accompanied by his manager, Miss Jamie Barrington.
 He wore a boot with a raised sole, said to be necessary due to an horrific motor racing accident, which fans claimed was used illegally as they the toe cap contained hidden weights!
 Mostly associated with his work for the independent promoters Gordon did work for Joint Promotions, both masked and unmasked,